idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 #### Random Forest model

 A random forest model was created with the number of trees set to `600` and nodesize of `100`.
-These values were reasonable considering the split training sample size.
+These values were reasonable considering the training sample split size.

 #### `caret` and cross-validation

 The `caret` package is very versatile; it contains wrappers and consistent parameterizations for each of the three types of classification models being explored and a whole host of other modeling techniques not discussed here.
+It simplified support for running different classfication model methods.
 See the [Modeling.Rmd](GiveMeSomeCredit/Modeling.Rmd) for full details on how it was used in this project.

 For cross-validation, the setting used was repeated k-fold cross validation, where `k` was `5` and `repeats` was set to `2`.
+This is done in an attempt to avoid over-fitting the model to the model training dataset.

 ### First Iteration

-For the first iteration of the modeling, no features were de-selected and all original variables were used.
+For the first iteration of the modeling, no features were de-selected and all original variables from the dataset were used.
 Similarly, no constructed features were included in the modeling.
 The ROC (Receiver Operating Characteristic) curve comparing the three first-iteration models:

 ![First Iteration ROC](GiveMeSomeCredit/ROC1a.png "First Iteration ROC curve")